 1. On October 3, 2023, the USFWS published a notice of proposed rulemaking to designate the northwestern pond turtle and southwestern pond turtle as threatened species under the Federal Endangered Species Act (FESA; 88 Federal Register 68370-68399).
-The comment period on the proposed rulemaking ends on December 4, 2023.
+The comment period on the proposed rulemaking was originally planned to end on December 4, 2023, and was extended to May 6, 2024 (89 Federal Register 23534).

-The project will require consultation with the USFWS under Section 7 of the FESA, including for western pond turtle, as described in Section 2.4.5.
+The project will require consultation with the USFWS under Section 7 of the FESA, including for northwestern pond turtle, as described in Section 2.4.5.